amkillam/ryzen_smu/docs/rsmu_commands.md

 ##### Example Usage

-The following is an example usage of the mask_core_freq with an AMD Ryzen 7950x CPU.
+The following is an example usage of `mask_core_freq` with an AMD Ryzen 7950x CPU.

 Maximum core frequency is an AMD configured value, and in this example, is assumed to have the same value in Raphael as the known value of 8000MHz in Matisse and Vermeer.